ninoschelcher/functional-programming/README.md

 # The Assignment
 During this project we're working together with The Volkskrant, a newspaper based in the Netherlands.
 Together with the The Datalab department at the Volkskrant we have to come up with a concept related to: **The car in the city**.

-Now the goal is to find interesting insights in these (37) datasets about parking and turn these into interesting research questions that we can answer with a datavisualization that the journalists can write an interesting article about.
+Now the goal is to find interesting insights in these (37) datasets about parking and turn these into interesting research questions that we can answer with a datavisualization.
+The Volkskrant can decide if they think these visualization(s) are enough to write an article about.

 # Research Question(s)
 After brainstorming and looking at all the datasets I thought that electric cars was an interesting topic, it's upcoming + a relevent topic since electric cars are 'better' for the environment.
 So I came up with the following research question: